 - If the food you are cooking is naturally high in fat (e.g. chicken wings) empty the fat from the bottom of the air fryer occasionally during cooking to smoke being produced.

 - Oil sprays are essential to use with an air fryer.
 They allow a very thin even layer of oil to be applied to food prior to cooking, and you can also spray the bottom of the air fryer basket to prevent food from sticking to it.

 - If you need to preheat the air fryer, 3 minutes is all it takes.

 - Always ensure that food is cooked properly before consuming.
 Cut meat open to check that it is cooked through (the juices from chicken run clear when it is cooked), or use a meat thermometer if you are unsure.

 - Oven-ready foods cook great in an air fryer.
 As a guide, lower the conventional oven temperature by 70°F (30°C) and reduce the cooking time by half.
-Exact times and temperatures will vary by food and depend on the type of air fryer you have, but check our handy table for estimated air fryer cooking times to get started.
+Exact times and temperatures will vary by food and depend on the type of air fryer you have, but check my handy table for estimated air fryer cooking times to get started.

 Now, if you are wondering what to cook in your air fryer, using your new knowledge, check out one of my air fryer recipes.